dl6nm/adobe-indesign-script-collection/README.md

 # Adobe InDesign Script Collection

 This is a collection of scripts for Adobe InDesign.
-The scripts are written in JavaScript (JSX).
+The scripts are written in JavaScript.
+For all tasks done within the script a log file is created in the same folder as the script.

 ## Usage